Equivariant $A$-theory: The Waldhausen -category of retractive spaces

 \subsection{Homotopy fixed points of $R(X)$}

-Recall from \myref{waldfixedpts} that the fixed point categories $R(X)^H$ may not be Waldhausen.
-In fact, if $X$ has a nontrivial $G$-action, the category $R(X)^G$ is not Waldhausen because it is empty and hence fails to contain a zero object.
-However by \myref{htpyfixedpts} the homotopy fixed point categories $R(X)^{hH}$ have a Waldhausen category structure.
-In this case they admit a more explicit description.
+Recall that the fixed point categories $R(X)^H$ may not be Waldhausen (\autoref{waldfixedpts}).
+In fact, if $X$ has a nontrivial $G$-action, the category $R(X)^G$ is empty and hence fails to contain a zero object.

+However by \autoref{htpyfixedpts}, the homotopy fixed point categories $R(X)^{hH}$ have a Waldhausen category structure.
+In this case, they admit a more explicit description.

-\begin{prop}\mylabel{rxhh} The homotopy fixed point category $R(X)^{hH}$ is equivalent to the Waldhausen category of retractive objects over $X$ in the category of $H$-equivariant spaces.
-The cofibrations and weak equivalences are the $H$-equivariant maps which are nonequivariantly cofibrations, resp. weak equivalences. \end{prop}
+\begin{prop} The Waldhausen category $R(X)^{hH}$ is equivalent to the Waldhausen category with: \begin{itemize} \item objects, the $H$-equivariant retractive spaces over $X$, i.e. the space $Y$ has a left action by $H$, the maps $i_Y$ and $p_Y$ are equivariant; \item morphisms, the $H$-equivariant maps of retractive spaces $Y \to Y'$; \item cofibrations, the $H$-equivariant maps which are nonequivariantly cofibrations; \item weak equivalences, the $H$-equivariant maps which are nonequivariantly weak equivalences. \end{itemize} \end{prop}